-Anti Money Laundering represents the rules, regulations and obligations set for the detection and prevention of money laundering and other financial crimes.
+Anti Money Laundering represents the rules, regulations, and obligations set for the detection and prevention of money laundering and other financial crimes.
 It is impossible to determine the exact amount, but billions of dollars of financial crimes are committed each year.
 Any financial crime that cannot be detected and prevented causes crime organizations to increase their criminal activities.
 Therefore, financial crimes have very serious negative consequences.
-There are many local and global regulators to effectively combat financial crimes.
-These regulators publish regulations, recommendations and obligations of organizations at risk.
+There are many local and global regulators to combat financial crimes effectively.
+These regulators publish regulations, recommendations, and obligations of organizations at risk.

 Banks have been the largest institutions in the field of finance since the past.
 Considering that even a single local bank mediates thousands of financial transactions throughout the day, when we look at the world, millions of financial transactions are realized through banks every day.
 Criminal gangs need financial resources to survive and grow their gangs.

 Criminal organizations try to launder the money in order to use the crime earnings they get from crimes.
 According to the announced data, criminals carry out 97% of money laundering activities through financial institutions.
 Considering that banks mediate millions of financial transactions during the day, banks are at great risk against financial crimes.
 For this reason, banks must identify the risks by fulfilling their AML obligations and must take precautions for them.

 AML Compliance Program of Banks